MicrosoftDocs/entra-powershell-docs/docs/conceptual/create-custom-application.md

 ### Assign API permissions to the custom application

-You can assign delegated or application permissions to the application.
+You can assign either delegated permissions or application permissions to the application.

 #### [Delegated permissions](#tab/delegated)